daneroo/im-weight/README.md

 We started to move to the new dnode in Jul 2013, but left it unmerged, this is what I'd like to accomplish:

-- Deploy a new fronted (seperate repo)
+- Deploy a new fronted (separate repo)
   - to simplify will add simple POST to addObs
   - if I can get shoe/socks/dnode to work in the new frontend, we can keep this backend, otherwise move to firebase/meteor
 - AngularJS fronted (CORS) - [angular-dygraphs](http://cdjackson.github.io/angular-dygraphs/)